Western Turkey Tour

 Day 14: Created by the heirs of Alexander, Pergamum was a Hellenistic city that rivaled Ephesus.
-Today this UNESCO World Heritage Site stands majestically on an acropolis rising precipitously to a height of nearly a thousand feet above the modern city of Bergama.
-After walking through the city, drive to Antandros where remains, including a huge bath complex, Roman cisterns, and an extensive necropolis, date back 2,500 years.
-The biggest attraction here is a wonderfully preserved Roman villa, adorned with stunning mosaic floors and colorful wall frescoes.
-Continue over a 14th-century Ottoman bridge to Assos, a picturesque village clinging to the side of the ancient acropolis.
+This UNESCO World Heritage Site stands majestically on an acropolis rising precipitously to a height of nearly a thousand feet above the modern city of Bergama.
+Continue to Antandros where remains, including a huge bath complex, Roman cisterns, and an extensive necropolis, date back 2,500 years.
+The biggest attraction here is a wonderfully preserved Roman villa, festooned with stunning mosaic floors and colorful wall frescoes.
+Continue over a 14th century Ottoman bridge to Assos, a picturesque village clinging to the side of the ancient acropolis.
 Down the cliff-face from the ruins is the port with charming buildings dating from the last century when the town was Greek.
-Overnight tonight in the charming Hotel Nazlihan overlooking the azure sea.
+Overnight here for one night.
 (B/L/D)

 Day 15: This morning we will explore the splendid ruins of Assos dominating the top of a mountain overlooking the Aegean Sea.
 The oldest part of the city was Hellenistic, and the formidable, still standing basalt walls encircling the site date from this period.
 On our way to lunch we stop at an olive oil production center and museum.
-Drive on to Troy, a UNESCO World Heritage Site, where late 19th-century excavations revealed nine principal levels of occupation covering a period of over 3000 years.
+Drive on to Troy, a UNESCO World Heritage Site.
+Late 19th century excavations revealed nine principal levels of occupation covering a period of over 3000 years.
 Possibly founded by the Hittite King Tudhaliyas IV, it was encircled by more than two miles of imposing 4th century BC walls.
 We meet privately with one of the archaeologists to learn how recent excavations have given us much more information on the city.
 Overnight in the Hotel Tusan in Çanakkale.
 (B/L/D)